EESSI/docs/docs/blog/posts/2025/09/eessi-cray-slingshot11.md

 this should be worth the effort!

-In this blog post, we present the requirements for building OpenMPI 5.x with Slingshot-11 support on HPE/Cray systems and its integration with EESSI using the [host_injections](../../../../site_specific_config/host_injections.md) mechanism of EESSI to inject the custom-built OpenMPI libraries.
+In this blog post, we present the requirements for building OpenMPI 5.x with Slingshot-11 support on HPE/Cray systems and its integration with EESSI using the [host_injections](../../../../site_specific_config/host_injections.md) mechanism of EESSI to inject custom-built OpenMPI libraries.
 This approach enables overriding EESSI’s default MPI library with an ABI-compatible, Slingshot-optimized version which should give us optimal performance.
 <!-- more -->

 ## The Challenge